jessiegouw/assessment2/README.md

 * Delete account
 * Log in/out
 * Being logged in/out
-* Update profile, for example update profile picture
+* Update profile, for example update profile picture or bio
-* Being able to send messages to users and receive them
+* Being able to react on recipes of other users
-* Being able to post messages on your own profile
+* Being able to post recipes on your own profile

 ## Brief description of npm scripts
 * `npm start` -- Start the server (port:8000)